Dual Diagnosis Treatment near Houston, TX

 Many people struggle with substance abuse near Houston, TX.
 Often, addiction arises from underlying mental health disorders.
 This is why we cannot blame individuals who suffer from substance abuse, as their addiction is not their fault.
 To achieve long-term healing, it’s crucial to address and treat the root causes of substance abuse.

-Renewal Lodge is a dual diagnosis treatment facility for Houston, TX.
+Renewal Lodge provides dual diagnosis treatment near Houston, TX.
 We treat both the addiction and the underlying mental health disorder.
 This is how our clients regain control of their lives.

 What Is Dual Diagnosis?